-■ 380 - Home safety and accessibility inspections (FY 16)
+■ 313 - Home safety and accessibility inspections (FY 15)

 The Housing Safety and Accessibility Review Process (2006) outlines the safety and accessibility reviews conducted by DDSD to assess safety and accessibility of all residential homes not otherwise required to be licensed or inspected by another state agency.
-Of the 380 housing safety inspections, 45 included accessibility inspections.
 Agency community support sites attended by four or more people are also reviewed.
 When possible, reviews of residences occur prior to an individual moving into the home.

-Vermont Crisis Intervention Network (FY 16)
+Vermont Crisis Intervention Network (FY 15)

-- 99 Individuals received technical assistance - 44 Crisis bed stays - 599 Total days crisis beds used (82% occupancy rate) - 180 Support workers trained
+- 95 Individuals received technical assistance

+- 40 Crisis bed stays

+- 525 Total days crisis beds used

+- 200 Support workers trained

 Established in 1991, the Vermont Crisis Intervention Network (VCIN) develops services and supports for people with the most challenging needs in the community to prevent their being placed in institutional care (e.g., psychiatric hospitals, out-of-state residential placements).
-VCIN provides technical assistance and manages two statewide crisis beds in addition to delivering consultation and training to agency staff and contracted workers.
+VCIN provides technical assistance and manages two statewide crisis beds in addition to delivering training to agency staff and contracted workers.
 VCIN combines a proactive approach designed to reduce and prevent individuals from entering into crisis with emergency response services when needed.

-Level 1 Psychiatric Inpatient Treatment (FY 16)
+Level 1 Psychiatric Inpatient Treatment (FY 15)

-- 3 Psychiatric Inpatient Placements - 172 Total Days of Psychiatric Inpatient Placements
+- 2 Psychiatric Inpatient Placements - 195 Total Days of Psychiatric Inpatient Placements

-There are three facilities in Vermont that provide Level 1 psychiatric impatient treatment; Brattleboro Retreat, Rutland Regional Medical Center and Vermont Psychiatric Care Hospital23.
-On rare occasions, these facilities are used to provide inpatient care for people with developmental disabilities when needing psychiatric treatment not otherwise available in a community setting.
+There are three facilities in Vermont that provide Level 1 psychiatric impatient treatment; Brattleboro Retreat, Rutland Regional Medical Center and Vermont Psychiatric Care Hospital17.
+On rare occasions, these facilities are used to provide inpatient care for people with developmental disabilities in order to receive needed psychiatric treatment not otherwise available in a community setting.